-Once we have accepted your complaint we will work to resolve the issue/s as soon as possible.
-Your complaint will be carefully considered, investigated if necessary, and responded to in writing by our Programme Controller /Station Editor/ or a senior member of our programming team.
+Once we have accepted your complaint we will work to resolve the issue(s) as soon as possible.
+Your complaint will be carefully considered, investigated if necessary, and responded to in writing by our Station Manager or a senior member of our programming team.

 - Where appropriate, we will consult with any party to which your complaint relates, for example, the advertiser, the presenter or programme maker, to give that party an opportunity to provide observations and comments in relation to the issues raised by you.

-- Community Radio Kilkenny City will provide a response to your complaint which will, as far as possible, address all of the issues/concerns you have raised.
+- We will provide a response to your complaint which will, as far as possible, address all of the issues/concerns you have raised.
 We will set out the reasons for our decision on your complaint.
 This response will be sent to you within 21 days from receipt of your complaint.

 2 – 5 Warrington Place,

-Community Radio Kilkenny City is required under the Broadcasting Act, 2009 to keep a record of all complaints submitted in accordance with this Code of Practice for two years.
-We are also obliged to provide these records to the Compliance Committee of the BAI if the Committee so directs.
+We are required under the Broadcasting Act, 2009 to keep a record of all complaints submitted in accordance with this Code of Practice for two years.
+We are also obliged to provide these records to the Compliance Committee of the CANM if the Committee so directs.

-- Our records will include copies of your complaint, our response/s and the audio copies of the broadcast material.
+Our records will include copies of your complaint, our response/s and the audio / audio-visual copies of the broadcast material.